grid-line

 As the wellness movement advances, both professionals and consumers have noticed the correlation between physical health, mental health, and overall wellbeing.

-In fact, in 2010, this study showed companies saved anywhere between $2.71 to $6 in healthcare costs for every $1 invested into wellness programs.
+In fact, in 2010, one study showed companies saved anywhere between $2.71 to $6 in healthcare costs for every $1 invested into wellness programs.

 While it may sound obvious today, the fact is healthier employees have lower healthcare costs.